Find out if you have qualifying coverage

 If you already have qualifying coverage in every month, you don’t need to do anything else until tax time, when you report your coverage on your return.

-For purposes of the individual shared responsibility provision, you are treated as having qualifying coverage for a month if you are enrolled in and entitled to receive benefits under a plan or program that’s identified as minimum essential coverage.
+For purposes of the individual shared responsibility provision, you're treated as having qualifying coverage for a month if you're enrolled in and entitled to receive benefits under a plan or program that’s identified as minimum essential coverage.

 If you need to get coverage, go to the Marketplace to learn about enrollment.
 Consider obtaining coverage for the current year if you haven’t already, to avoid future problems.